aaroncanillas/2wd-mobile-robot-obstacle-detection/README.md

 - **Arduino UNO**

-The Arduino UNO microcontroller board serves as the central processing unit, receiving sensor data,interpreting it, and sending control signals to the motor driver.
+The Arduino UNO microcontroller board serves as the central processing unit, receiving sensor data, interpreting it, and sending control signals to the motor driver.
 It is mounted on the chassis of the mobile robot.

 - **HC-SR04 Ultrasonic Sensor**